bresheske/architecture-checklist/architectural-discussion.md

 Again, developers _want_ to produce quality, and _want_ to take pride in their work.

 **Suggestion:** Ensure _automated_ quality is prioritized alongside of any feature.
 I recommend an exhaustive suite of unit and integration tests.
 However, you must also ensure to keep these tests executing quickly, otherwise they become a hindrance.

+## Testability
+No feature is complete with quick, reproduceable evidence that it's working as expected.
+If unit, integration, and full E2E testing is prioritized from day one, this effort will pay off in dividends.
+Inversely, if no quality automation is prioritized be prepared to pay for that exponentially.

+The benefits are extensive.
+ - Unit and Integration test experiences provide developers with a way to execute their business logic quickly, and in an isolated environment.
+ - Test suites built from day one remove the need for week-long full regression cycles before a release is certified.
+ - Test suites will ensure bugs are caught early, long before the code is deployed to production.
+ - Less bugs reported from customers means happier customers and more revenue for the organization.
+ - High-coverage test suites allows for a full CI/CD experience and makes releases much quicker.

+ The costs are low
+  - Each new feature developed will have to maintain the test suite.
+  - If a feature requires significant refactoring, significant refactoring of the tests would be required as well.

+ ### **Requirement 1: A development engineer reaches full confidence before any new code leaves their isolated environment.**